rpm-software-management/dnf/doc/command_ref.rst

     Disable the listed plugins specified by names or globs.

 ``--disablerepo=<repoid>``
+    Temporarily disable active repositories for the purpose of the current dnf command.
-    Disable specific repositories by an id or a glob.
-This option is mutually exclusive with ``--repo``.
+    Accepts an id, a comma-separated list of ids, or a glob of ids.
+This option can be specified multiple times, but is mutually exclusive with ``--repo``.

 ``--downloaddir=<path>, --destdir=<path>``
     Redirect downloaded packages to provided directory.
 The option has to be used together with the \-\